sguha-work/fc-wp/fc-wp-svn/trunk/readme.txt

 		bug fix and improvement of the plugin itself

 == Screenshots ==
-	1. /assets/screenshot-1.png
-	2. /assets/screenshot-2.png
-	3. /assets/screenshot-3.png
-	4. /assets/screenshot-4.png
-	5. /assets/screenshot-5.png
+1. Here is the button on the top right side of the edit page of a Wordpress page to start
+2. Here is how the chart settings form looks like
+3. Here is the preview of the chart
+4. Here is the embed chart section along with the code
+5. Here is the sample page with Fusionchart

 == Upcoming features ==
 1. Chart type specific example data both XML and JSON
 2. Improvement in the UI

-== Change-log ==
+== Changelog ==
+v0.2
 	1. Added the feature to have data from JSON/XML url.

 == Frequently Asked Questions ==
 	= What about FusionChart? =
-		Well you may just put the query in Google. :) Please visit http://www.fusioncharts.com/ to know the awesome = Can I use a paid version of FusionChart with this product Well obviously you can, you just have to unzip all the files got from purchased product inside "wp-content/plugins/fc-wp/assets/fc-assets/" folder replacing the existing files
+	Well you may just put the query in Google. :) Please visit http://www.fusioncharts.com/ to know the awesome = Can I use a paid version of FusionChart with this product? = Well obviously you can, you just have to unzip all the files got from purchased product inside "wp-content/plugins/fc-wp/assets/fc-assets/" folder replacing the existing files
 == Donations ==
 	Well this product is free to use and always will be.
 Your support, suggestion to improve, issues reporting will be enough for us.
 To report issues please visit https://github.com/sguha-work/fc-wp/issues